 Postcodes are categorised according to the POLAR4 coding system, which identifies 5 tiers of Higher Education participation.
 Tier 1 has the lowest proportion of residents who have attended Higher Education and Tier 5 the highest.
 During the 2022/23 application cycle for admission in September 2023, we will include applicants from Communities First and Welsh Index of Multiple Deprivation (WIMD) areas in our contextual offer scheme.

 All contextual offers will be made on the basis of potential to achieve highly at this University and no offers will be based solely on contextual data.

-During the 2021/22 application cycle for admission in September 2022, UCAS will be supplying universities with contextual data regarding School performance (e.g. examination results) and other socio-economic indicators (e.g. applicants in receipt of free school meals and/or educational maintenance allowance and applicants who have previously spent time in care).
+UCAS also supplies universities with contextual data regarding School performance (e.g. examination results).
 This information might be used at confirmation (summer exam results) to help inform decisions where applicants have not quite met the terms of their offer.

 The University will review the above policy at the end of each admissions cycle.